 You’ve got an idea for a bestseller.
 Perhaps you even have the manuscript ready.
 Now, what?
-It’s time to pitch your idea to the publishers and send them a book proposal.
+It’s time to pitch your idea to the publishers and write a book proposal.

 A book proposal is basically a business plan for your book.
 This document is designed to get the publisher’s attention and get the book published.
 Its main purpose is to present the book as a viable investment to the publishing house and show why it’s worth publishing.